 Moving Forward: The advancement of educational equity under ESSA requires not only fluid collaboration among and between SEAs, LEAs, and stakeholders, but also the prioritization of the interests of historically underrepresented groups.
-Accordingly, Partners for is excited about the prospect of continuing to work with ISBE to refine existing stakeholder engagement practices, and to help ISBE assist LEAs in developing the structures, norms, timelines, and practices, including translation and interpretation services, that are needed to enable full community participation throughout ESSA planning, transition, and implementation.ii ISBE and LEAs in Illinois have much to gain from their improved i See, for example, Proposed §299.15: Consultation and Coordination ii These kinds of considerations are at the core of two Partners for publications: A Handbook for Meaningful Stakeholder Engagement (available at: partnersforeachandeverychild.org/P4_EngagementHandbook_ESSA_0616.pdf) and In Consultation engagement with underserved and underrepresented communities, including the enhanced sustainability of efforts to improve outcomes for all children, better aligned services, and increased community investment in school improvement efforts through greater informational and procedural transparency.
+Accordingly, Partners for is excited about the prospect of continuing to work with ISBE to refine existing stakeholder engagement practices, and to help ISBE assist LEAs in developing the structures, norms, timelines, and practices, including translation and interpretation services, that are needed to enable full community participation throughout ESSA planning, transition, and implementation.
+I ISBE and LEAs in Illinois have much to gain from their improved i See, for example, Proposed §299.15: Consultation and Coordination engagement with underserved and underrepresented communities, including the enhanced sustainability of efforts to improve outcomes for all children, better aligned services, and increased community investment in school improvement efforts through greater informational and procedural transparency.